bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

-So from LibGDX we need the core `gdx` package, the `lwjgl` for opengl bindings and `platform` for our desired platform, desktop (native) in our case.
+From LibGDX we need the core `gdx` package, the `lwjgl` for opengl bindings and `platform` for our desired platform, which is desktop (native) in our case.
 We also want to include `ktx-app` and `ktx-graphic` for idiomatic Kotlin syntax supplied by the LibKTX library.

 # Let there be darkness